buildo/concourse-bitbucket-pullrequest-resource/README.md

 * `commentFile`: *Optional.* The path to a file that contains a custom comment to add to the message.
 This allow the comment to be built by a previous task in the job.

+* `build_key`: *Optional.* When set, it can be used to update the build status correctly across multiple different jobs.
+Both jobs will need to have the same key for this to work.

 ## Example pipeline

 ```yaml